bg-loobook

 Jill Ann Radner Cost: Curtis’ Wife

 Jill Ann Radner Cost is the powerhouse behind the Curtis Wilson Cost Gallery.
-She has been leading and managing the business behind the scenes since the inception of Mr. Cost’s painting career.
-She is a talented sewist and fabric designer and had her own one-woman business called Kulia Batiks before she and Mr. Cost built their fine art gallery together in the early 1980s.
+She has been managing the business behind the scenes since the inception of Mr. Cost’s painting career.
+She is a talented sewist and had her own one-woman business called Kulia Batiks before she and Mr. Cost built their fine art gallery together in the early 1980s.
+Now she also sews wares with her daughter Julia's original fabrics, which are available in the gallery.

 James Peter Cost: Curtis’ Father

 James Peter Cost was a California representative painter and a teacher of Fine Art.
 He co-owned the James Peter Cost Gallery in Carmel with his wife BettyJo Cost.
-He was the recipient of $5,000 and the Gold Medal from Franklin Mint in 1975 for the First Award out of 500 entries for the most outstanding American Seascape Artist.
+He was the recipient of the Gold Medal from Franklin Mint in 1975 for the most outstanding American Seascape Artist.
 Two of his paintings made it to the front cover of Reader's Digest in the 60s and 70s, and many of his images were printed on the covers of California magazines.
-His artwork is now on display in the Monterey County Museum of Art, Monterey, CA and the Museum collection at Midwestern State University, Wichita Falls, TX.
-In addition, Cost’s work can be found at President Ronald Reagan’s Young American’s Foundation in Santa Barbara, CA.
+His artwork is now on display in the Monterey County Museum of Art, and the Museum collection at Midwestern State University in Texas.
+In addition, Cost’s work can be found at President Ronald Reagan’s Young American’s Foundation.

 Rogene Radner: Jill’s Mother

 Rogene Radner, was a professional painter, illustrator, fashion designer, and textile designer.
-She was an art professor at UH Mānoa, a graphic designer and a science illustrator for a book that's in the Smithsonian.
-She also designed fabrics for Malia, Hawaii, Inc and also had her own fashion line on O’ahu in the 1970s called “Rogene of Hawaii.”
+She was an art professor at UH Mānoa, a graphic designer and an illustrator for a book that's in the Smithsonian.
+In the 1960s, she designed fabrics for Malia, Hawaii, Inc on O’ahu.
+In the 1970s, she had her own fashion line on Maui called “Rogene of Hawaii.”
 Her textiles were featured in National Geographic’s “Hawaii” published in 1970.
 The caption in National Geographic reads: “At Malia Hawaii, Inc, Rogene Radner paints bright patterns for holiday wear.”

 Julia Allisson Cost: Curtis’ Daughter